cyberbotics/webots/docs/reference/mesh.md

 The same search algorithm as for [ImageTexture](imagetexture.md) is used (cf. [this section](imagetexture.md#search-rule-of-the-texture-path)).
 Absolute paths work as well, but they are not recommended because they are not portable across systems.

-The `ccw` field indicates whether the vertices are ordered in a counter-clockwise direction when the mesh is viewed from the outside (TRUE).
+The `ccw` field indicates whether the vertices of the faces are ordered in a counter-clockwise direction.
-If the order is clockwise, this field value has to be set to FALSE.
-Be aware that a negative scale can change the order of the vertices.

 The `name` field defines which sub-mesh is included.
 If the `name` value is an empty string then all sub-meshes are included.